jeffreylederer/BlazorApp3/README.md

 ## Session Object ##
 .Net Core does not support the Session Object.
 This application had to store from page to page the current league id.
 I used ProtectedSessionStore.
 On the Welcome page, I created a ProtectedSessionStore object and then in each table index page I retrieved that object.
 Since the object is stored using browser storage, you need to work with the object in a override of the OnAfterRenderAsync method and set the rendermode to InteractiveServer.

+## Logging ##
+I added Serilog package to write the log to the database.
+There is a page to display the last 50 entries and a page to show the details of one log record.

 ## Misc ##
 There is still a bug in creating a new user.
 It ignores the role selection from the dropdown selection control.